 Decreased intake or absorption

-Decreased intake or absorption can occur in diets that do not include heme iron, the iron in meat and shellfish.
+Decreased intake or absorption can occur in diets that do not include heme iron, the iron found in meat and shellfish.
 Heme iron is absorbed more efficiently than non-heme iron found in plants and dietary supplements.
 Other nutrients, however, such as vitamins C and B12, folate or zinc can facilitate sufficient non-heme iron absorption.
 Consuming certain foods and medications can interfere with the absorption of iron.
 These include dairy products, coffee, tea, chocolate, eggs, and fiber.
 Medication that inhibit iron absorption include antacids, proton pump inhibitors (to treat acid reflux) or calcium supplements.
-Diseases conditions can also limit iron absorption; this can happen as a result of insufficient stomach acid, lack of intrinsic factor (IF), celiac disease, inflammatory conditions such as Crohn’s disease, and in autoimmune diseases and hormone imbalances.
+Disease conditions can also limit iron absorption; this can happen as a result of insufficient stomach acid, lack of intrinsic factor (IF), celiac disease, inflammatory conditions such as Crohn’s disease, and in autoimmune diseases and hormone imbalances.

 Most at risk for iron deficiency

 Women, children and the elderly are most at risk.
 African American and Hispanic women and their young children are prone to iron deficiency, possibly because of diet or perhaps different hemoglobin needs.
 Men are rarely iron deficient; but when they are, it is generally due to blood loss from the digestive tract (sometimes indicating disease), diseases that affect iron absorption, and in some cases, alcohol abuse.
 Except for those who are strict vegetarians, men rarely have dietary iron deficiency.

 How iron deficiency is detected and diagnosed